Chlorogenate hydrolase

+The enzyme characterised from Aspergillus niger hydrolyses chlorogenic acid to quinic acid and caffeic acid.
+The enzyme has been used for the large-scale production of its products.
+Since the reaction is reversible, it has also been used to make alternative esters of caffeic acid.

-This enzyme belongs to the family of hydrolases, specifically those acting on carboxylic ester bonds.
+This enzyme is a hydrolase, specifically one acting on carboxylic ester bonds.
 The systematic name is chlorogenate hydrolase.
-Other names in common use include chlorogenase, and chlorogenic acid esterase.
+Other names in use include chlorogenase, and chlorogenic acid esterase.